adobe-apiplatform/umapi-documentation/docs/en/api/partials/pagedResponseHeaders.md

 | X-Current-Page | The integer value of the page being returned. |
 | X-Page-Size | The number of entries in the page being returned. |
 {:.bordertablestyle}
-_please note that all of the above headers are strings_
+_All of the values for the listed headers are strings._